rstar2/js_playground/src/google-cloud-puppeteer-codeceptjs/README.md

 The Puppeteer instance can be configured with the the config file.

-# Deploy as Google Function
+# Deploy as Google Function (NEED TO HAVE gcloud INSTALLED)

 1. Create a project in the Google console, for instance 'browser-test-codeceptjs'
 2. Deploy with